 It has a suggested minimum recommended broadband speed of 1.5MB/s.
-But to make use of 4K streaming (aka Super HD), users need a minimum of 25MB/s.
+But to make use of 4K streaming (aka Ultra HD), users need a minimum of 25MB/s (or around 15Mb/s if you’re using a very recent smart TV or an Xbox One).
 This puts it out of reach for many mobile users.
 But then again, how many smartphones have a 4K screen?

 Netflix offers three tiers of subscriptions.
-The Basic pack ($8.99/month) delivers the full catalogue to a single screen at a time in standard definition.
-The Standard pack ($11.99/month) enables HD streaming to two screens simultaneously.
-And the Premium pack ($14.99/month) offers 4K streaming to up to four screens.
+The Basic pack ($9.99/month) delivers the full catalogue to a single screen at a time in standard definition.
+The Standard pack ($13.99/month) enables HD streaming to two screens simultaneously.
+And the Premium pack ($17.99/month) offers 4K streaming to up to four screens.
 Again, no lock-in contracts, and new users can trial Netflix for free for 30 days

 Foxtel Now packs start at $10/month for the Docos, Lifestyle and Kids packs.
 It’s $15/month for the Drama and Pop packs – or $25/month for both Drama and Pop in a bundle.
-Each of these come with a few bonus channels – V Hits, Fox News, TVSN, Sky News Live, Sky News Business, Sky News Weather, Fox Sport News..
+Each of these come with a few bonus channels – V Hits, Fox News, TVSN, Sky News Live, Sky News Business, Sky News Weather, Fox Sport News.
 The Movie pack is an additional $20/month, and the Sports pack is another $29/month.
 Users can pause their account whenever they want and cancel anytime.
 HD streaming is available, only three devices can be registered in each month, and only two screens can be active at any one time.
-The Foxtel Now app comes free, and lets you take your viewing on the go.
 Best of all, EVERYONE can grab the Foxtel Now free trial whether you’re a new user or existing Foxtel Play subscriber!